Zeelpatel1504/Yahtzee-game/README.md

 This repository includes a basic Flutter project structure, which you should use as a starting point for your implementation.
 Do not make changes to the `pubspec.yaml` file (which specifies the project dependencies) without first consulting with us.

+You will need to modify `lib/main.dart`, and you can add UI-related source files (e.g., custom `Widget`s) to the `lib/views` directory, data model source files to the `lib/models` directory, and image files to the `assets/images` directory.

 ### 3.4.
 External packages